2.1. Build a Demo ParallelCluster#

 Create a yaml configuration file for the cluster following these instructions

-pcluster configure --config new-hello-world.yaml
+pcluster configure --config hpc7g.test.yaml

 Input the following answers at each prompt: